triplea-game/triplea/docs/development/small-front-roadmap.md

 ## 3. Deterministic replay, reward, and batch execution

+Status: complete in PR #4.

+- immutable transition log with seed, observations, legal masks, action, reward, and result
+- versioned serializable episode logs
+- replay command with first-mismatch reporting
+- configurable material and terminal reward function
+- deterministic replay and mismatch regression fixtures
+- ordered parallel-worker batch replay command
+- throughput and JVM-memory metrics in batch results

+Process-level vectorization is deferred to the Python client, which can launch multiple NDJSON server processes while each process uses the built-in batch workers.

+Exit condition: the same seed and actions reproduce the same battle result, and large replay batches can be run automatically.

+## 4. Python Gymnasium client

 Status: next.

-- transition log with seed, observation, action, reward, and result
-- replay command
-- configurable reward function
-- deterministic regression fixtures
-- multiple worker processes and batch episode command
-- throughput and memory benchmarks

-Exit condition: the same seed and actions reproduce the same battle result, and thousands of battles can be run automatically.

-## 4. Python Gymnasium client

 - typed Python protocol client
 - Gymnasium environment wrapper